charissehung/charissehung.github.io/_posts/2021-04-30-Exploring-Spectral-Clustering.md

 ## Part A: The Similarity Matrix

 We will begin by creating the similarity matrix **A**.
-Given n data points, **A** i a nxn matrix of 0s and 1s and is reliant on a parameter `epsilon`.
+Given n data points, **A** is a nxn matrix of 0s and 1s and is reliant on a parameter `epsilon`.
 The ith, jth entry of **A** is 1 if the distance between the ith and jth data points are within `epsilon` of each other.
 Thus an entry of 0 would indicate that the ith and jth data points are greater than `epsilon` apart.
 Furthermore, the diagonal entries will all be 0.

+We will use the function `euclidean_distances` from sklearn here.
+This function computes the distances between the all the points and returns them in a matrix.
+Then we compare these distances to `epsilon` to create the similarity matrix.

 ```python
 from sklearn.metrics.pairwise import euclidean_distances